maniospas/Blombly/docs/advanced/try.md

 </pre>

-Catch errors by using the `catch(@expression) @found else @notfound;` pattern.
-This has identical syntax to conditional statements, so you can skip the alternative clause and can enclause multiple statements in brackets.
+Catch errors without assigning them eslewhere with the `catch(@expression) {@found} else {@notfound}` pattern.
+This has identical syntax to conditional statements, so you can skip the brackets or the alternative clause.
 Use it to check that specific values are not errors.
 This includes testing for non-missing variables.
-The snippet demonstrates how the `default` statement is implemented by the standard library by catching whether the namesake variable would be an error.
+The snippet below demonstrates how the `default` statement is implemented by the standard library by catching whether the namesake variable would be an error.